CGATOxford/cgat/doc/CGATReference.rst

 Genomics
 ========

+:doc:`scripts/bed2gff`
+    Convert a :term:`bed` formatted file to a :term:`gff` or :term:`gtf` formatted file.

+:doc:`scripts/gff2gff`
+    Work on :term:`gff` formatted files with genomic features.
+This tools sorts/renames feature files, reconciles chromosome names, and more.

+:doc:`scripts/gtf2gff`
+    Translate a gene set into genomic annotations such as introns, intergenic regions, regulatory domains, etc.

+:doc:`scripts/gtf2table`
+    Annotate transcripts in a :term:`gtf` formatted file.
+Annotations can be in reference to a second gene set (fragments, extensions), aligned reads (coverage, intron overrun, ...) or densities.

 :doc:`scripts/index_fasta`
     Build an index for a fasta file.
 Pre-requisite for many CGAT tools.

-:doc:`scripts/gff2gff`
-    Work on :term:`gff` formatted files with genomic features.
-This tools sorts/renames feature files, reconciles chromosome names, and more.

-:doc:`scripts/bed2gff`
-    Convert a :term:`bed` formatted file to a :term:`gff` or :term:`gtf` formatted file.

 NGS
 ===